karan-panda/Face-Landmarks-and-Graph-traversals/README.md

-# FaceLandmark Tracker & Graph Traversal Visualizer 🎯🔍
+# FaceLandmark Tracker, Graph Traversal Visualizer & Emotion Detection 🎯🔍😃

 This application combines face landmark tracking with graph traversal visualization.
 It allows users to track 468 landmarks of a face in a video, store the landmark data in MongoDB, and replay the landmark motion.
 Additionally, users can visualize graph traversal algorithms such as Breadth-First Search (BFS), Depth-First Search (DFS), A* algorithm, and Dijkstra's algorithm across the landmarks.

+The machine learning model added for emotion recognition is trained on facial expression data, and it classifies each face into one of seven categories: 'angry', 'disgust', 'fear', 'happy', 'neutral', 'sad' and 'surprise', this feature further enhances the abilty of the application making it more versatile.

 ## Installation and Usage 🛠️📝